 - As it is the nature of our facility to accurately simulate the night sky, the planetarium theater will become dark, very dark.
 Please advise and prepare your group or family members accordingly prior to your arrival.

 - Due to limited parking in the Hudson Hall area, large numbers of cars or buses may be directed to other parking venues.
-The closest designated parking for planetarium guests is the Hawkins Hall P2 parking lot (click here to see campus parking map) which is accessible from Cornelia Street.
-Should P2 be full, or otherwise unavailable, please be prepared to walk across campus from neighboring parking areas or drop guests at either the Hawkins Hall vehicle pull-out on Beekman Street or the Hudson Hall front entrance and then park your bus or vehicles elsewhere on campus.
-For further information about arrival and parking options please call our staff at 518-564-3168 anytime Monday–Friday between 9 a.m. and 4 p.m.
+The closest designated parking for planetarium guests is the Hawkins Hall P2 parking lot which is accessible from Cornelia Street.
+Should P2 be full, or otherwise unavailable, please be prepared to walk across campus from neighboring parking areas or drop guests at either the Hawkins Hall vehicle and pull out on Beekman Street or the Hudson Hall front entrance and then park your bus or vehicles elsewhere on campus.
+For further information about arrival and parking options please call our staff at [email protected] or 518-564-3168.

 Special Interest Groups